 Alternative Dispute Resolution (ADR) describes processes of settling disputes by means other than litigation (taking a case to court).
 ADR includes mediation and arbitration processes.
 The American Arbitration Association is the organization which administers ADR processes.

 The mediation process, for example, provides parties in a dispute an opportunity to settle informally with the assistance of a trained third party.
 And the arbitration process is a more formal method of settlement which includes a decision by the arbitrator.

 Examples: Every form of alternative dispute resolution, including mediation and arbitration, was used to settle the labor dispute without taking it to court.

-Harper Law Firm has over 20 years of experience representing individual and business clients as both plaintiff and defendant in all Colorado district, count and small claims courts.
+Harper Law Firm has over 20 years of experience representing individual and business clients as both plaintiff and defendant in all Colorado district count courts.
 District court handles large money cases, and rules are very complicated.
 County courts handle cases involving $15,000.00 or less, and rules are less complicated, but it is still costly to handle county court civil cases.
-Small claims cases normally involve less amounts of money, but it is still costly to handle these civil cases.
-County and small claims courts have more simplified rules of procedure.
+Cases normally involve less amounts of money, but it is still costly to handle these civil cases.
+County courts have more simplified rules of procedure.

 Harper Law Firm regularly represents clients in Civil Litigation cases in many Colorado courts.